University-of-Colorado/University-of-Colorado.github.io/usage-guidance.markdown

 [purchase Copilot as an individual][copilot-plans], and then use these features when working on repositories within our enterprise.

-Students and teachers who have registered with GitHub and individuals who have paid for these features can use them when working on repositories within our enterprise license.[^1] Of course, it's also fine to use these features in personally-owned repositories or repositories that are part of an organization outside our enterprise.
+In general, students and teachers who have registered with GitHub and individuals who have paid for these features can use them when working on repositories within our enterprise license.
+However, this may depend on organization settings - see the [Questions][#questions?] section below if you are unsure about this.

-[^1]: This depends on organization settings.
+Of course, it's also fine to use these features in personally-owned repositories or repositories that are part of an organization outside our enterprise.

 ## Questions?
-The GitHub Enterprise license is shared among all the CU campuses and usage and practices may differ.
-Please reach out to your campus GitHub administrators or organization owner with questions.
+The GitHub Enterprise license is shared among all the CU campuses.
+Please reach out to your campus GitHub administrators with questions.

-CU Boulder users can [create a support case for Platform Engineering][ucb-support].
+CU Boulder users can [create a support case for the OIT Platform Engineering team][ucb-support].

 [codespaces-pricing]: https://github.com/features/codespaces#pricing
 [copilot-plans]: https://github.com/features/copilot/plans